oyoYnaY/projectFlights-group8/README.md

   - Users can switch languages in real time.
 All interface text is dynamically updated via a translation dictionary.

 - **Multi-Page Navigation**
-  - The application is divided into three main pages:
+  - The application is divided into several main pages:
     - **Dashboard:**
       - Displays dynamic visualizations and key statistics derived from flight data.
-      - Shows altitude and time zone distributions, and a scatter plot of altitude vs. distance.
+      - Features histograms for altitude and time zone distributions, and a scatter plot of altitude vs. distance.
-      - Provides a collapsible "Flight Details" section that now includes computed flight speed (km/h) along with other flight information.
+      - Provides a collapsible "Flight Details" section showing computed flight speed (km/h), flight progress simulation, and additional flight information.
     - **New Data Entry:**
-      - Allows users to enter new data for any of the five tables (Airports, Flights, Airlines, Planes, Weather) through dedicated forms.
+      - Allows users to input new data for any of the five tables (Airports, Flights, Airlines, Planes, Weather) via dedicated forms.
-      - New data is stored in the session state and is merged with the existing data for real-time display (data will reset if the session is refreshed or restarted).
+      - New data is stored in the session state and merged with the existing data for real-time display (data resets if the session is refreshed or restarted).
+    - **General Results:**
+      - Presents a comprehensive analysis of the 2023 flights data.
+      - Includes various visualizations such as:...**[Need Fixed: add your code here]**
     - **Developer Tool:**
       - Provides an interface for executing arbitrary SQL queries (SELECT, INSERT, UPDATE, DELETE, etc.) on the 2023 database.
-      - Enables real-time database modifications and testing.
+      - Supports real-time database modifications and testing.

-* **Map Visualization and Flight Path Simulation**
+- **Map Visualization and Flight Path Simulation**
-  * Utilizes Plotly's Scatter Mapbox to render a map showing airport locations.
+  - Utilizes Plotly's Scatter Mapbox to render interactive maps showing airport locations.
-  * Based on the user's input for departure and arrival cities, the system automatically calculates the nearest airports, the flight path distance, and the estimated flight time, then displays the flight progress on the map in real time (Due to performance limitations, We use worldcities.csv to read the coordinates directly from it.
+  - Based on user input (city, FAA code, or airport name), the system automatically identifies the nearest airports, calculates the flight path distance and estimated flight time, and simulates flight progress on the map in real time.(Due to performance limitations, We use worldcities.csv to read the coordinates directly from it.
 World city coordinates added from **worldcities.csv**.
-[Data Source](https://simplemaps.com/data/world-cities)).
+[Data Source]
-  * **Note: Because airports.csv only contains 1251 airports, when you input arbitrary two city names, it may result in the same nearest airport being returned, causing a calculation error in the system.**
+  - **Note:** Since `airports.csv` contains only 1251 airports, inputting arbitrary city names may sometimes yield the same nearest airport, potentially causing calculation errors.

 - **Dynamic Data Statistics and Visualizations**
   - The Dashboard features multiple real-time statistical charts and metrics:
-    - **Altitude Distribution Histogram:** Visualizes the spread of airport altitudes.
+    - **Altitude Distribution Histogram:** Visualizes the distribution of airport altitudes.
-    - **Time Zone Distribution Histogram:** Displays the frequency of different time zones among airports.
+    - **Time Zone Distribution Histogram:** Shows the frequency of different time zones among airports.
     - **Scatter Plot of Altitude vs. Distance:** Explores the relationship between airport altitude and distance from New York.
-    - **Airlines and Average Departure Delay Bar Chart:** Shows each airline’s average departure delay.
+    - **Airlines and Average Departure Delay Bar Chart:** Highlights the average departure delays for each airline.
-    - **Aircraft Manufacturers Pie Chart:** Presents the distribution of aircraft manufacturers.
+    - **Aircraft Manufacturers Pie Chart:** Illustrates the distribution of aircraft manufacturers.
     - **Real-Time Summary Statistics:**
-      - **Unique Destinations:** Total count of distinct destination airports.
+      - **Unique Destinations:** Total number of distinct destination airports.
       - **Most Visited Destination:** The destination with the highest number of flights.
-      - **Aircraft Types and Counts:** A table listing different aircraft types and their corresponding counts.
+      - **Aircraft Types and Counts:** A table listing different aircraft types and their counts.
-  - All these visualizations update dynamically based on the user-selected date range and other filters.
+  - All visualizations update dynamically based on the user-selected date range and other filters.

 - **Interactive Sidebar Controls**
   - The sidebar includes controls for:
     - Querying flights by a specified date range.
-    - Entering departure and arrival cities to simulate flight paths.
+    - Inputting departure and arrival information (city, FAA code, or airport name) to simulate flight paths.
-    - Switching between map modes (US/World) and filtering by time zone.
+    - Switching between map modes (US/World) and filtering data by time zone.
 ## Installation & Setup
 ### Clone the repository
 ```bash